 Here is the link to the Holy Father Pope Francis’ Special Prayer Intentions for the Month of July from Missio. www.missio.org.uk

 Cycle of Prayer – Liturgy Office:

 As we are now in Ordinary Time – Summer, here is the link to the fantastic information from the Liturgy Office.

 |Cycle of Prayer | Ordinary Time: Summer – Liturgy Office

 Prayer.
 O God, our past and future hope, to you a thousand years are like yesterday, come and gone.
 Teach us to see the world through your eyes, to recognise the faults of the past, and, however dimly, to see the future with hope.
 Let us seek out the places of hurt where we can offer your love and compassion.
 Find the places of darkness and despair where your mercy can bring light and comfort.

 Weekly School Community Prayers:

-Every week I shall be offering intercessory prayers when I access daily Mass online for each of the MAC School Communities.
-Every day this week I shall be holding in prayer before the Lord, all the Staff, Pupils, Families and Governors/Directors who belong to: Saint Thomas More Catholic First School.
+Every week I shall be offering intercessory prayers for each of the MAC School Communities.
+Every day this week I shall be holding in prayer before the Lord, all the Staff, Pupils, Families and Governors/Directors who belong to the schools within: Saint Augustine’s Catholic High School.

-Daily special candle offered for all MAC Staff, pupils and their families – Spring Term 2 – February-March 2021
+Daily special candle offered for all MAC Staff, pupils and their families – Summer Term 2- June-July 2021

 A special candle continues to burn again for us all in honour of Our Lady of Lourdes and the Holy Family of Jesus, Mary and Joseph.
-May they keep us all safe and well in these days of trial perplexity and confusion.
-May your days and weeks go well for you, your pupils, and their families in these days within all the School Communities in our MAC.
+May they keep us all safe and well in these extraordinary and unprecedented days.
+May your days and weeks go well for you, your pupils, and their families who live and work within all the School Communities in our MAC.